segmentio/segment-docs/src/connections/spec/common.md

 - userAgentData is only collected if the [Client Hints API](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API){:target="_blank"} is available on the browser.

-- Traits are no longer collected and appended to the context of subsequent calls in the new mobile libraries (Swift, Kotlin, and React Native).
+- Segment doesn't collect or append to the context of subsequent calls in the new mobile libraries (Swift, Kotlin, and React Native).

 To pass the context variables which are not automatically collected by Segment's libraries, you must manually include them in the event payload.
 The following code shows how to pass `groupId` as the context field of Analytics.js's `.track()` event: